 Component 2 is an independent project which is based on the students personal choice of theme and genre taken from the list of topics supplied by the examination board.
-Students will complete a 15 hour examination at the end of the unit and will submit a work journal and portfolio images.
+Students will complete a 15 hour examination submitting experimental evidence developing as a final project.

-Outside of the classroom:
+Outside the classroom:

-There are also opportunities to apply for photography prefect / scholar positions that strengthen leadership / initiative / organisational skills.
+There are also opportunities to apply for Photography Prefect or Scholar positions that strengthen leadership, initiative and organisational skills.
 Students will also learn advanced techniques and methods that will not be taught in the classroom.